dusk-network/docs-public/src/content/docs/getting-started/vm/03-examples/05-sessions-example.md

 title: Sessions example
 ---

 In this section we will look at practical examples on how to manage seissions and handle state persistance in smart contracts.
+The original test file can be found <a href="https://github.com/dusk-network/piecrust/blob/f4d5951da3c7d2a6ea77ae63e33dfc9c49ff2d93/piecrust/tests/commit.rs" target="_blank" >here</a>.

-# Creating and Using Sessions
+### Creating and Using Sessions

 A session is created and used to deploy a contract and call its methods.
 If the session is dropped without committing, any state changes made during the session are not preserved.